commands

 -AutoCreateTable

-Creates the destination table if it does not already exist, based off of the "Export..." script of the source table.
+Automatically creates the destination table if it doesn't exist, using the same structure as the source table.

 Alias